Python functions for orthogonal polynomials and (real, 2D, orthonormal) spherical harmonics

 This is a package for using sets of orthogonal functions/polynomials.
 Currently, it includes the Chebyshev polynomials and the spherical harmonics.
 The package is MIT licensed.
-Use it however you like.
+Use it almost however you like.
 Documentation is available here: https://wordsworthgroup.github.io/orthopoly

 To install the package, you can